madvadi/madvadi.github.io/README.md

 ### Conclusion
 Considering the results produced from this simulation using a pressure-based solver for subsonic, incompressible flow, i.e. Ma < 0.3, agrees with the validation data from Nasa TMR Zero Pressure Gradient flate plate case, means that it can produce the initial internal field for subsonic pre-inlet for a CD nozzle.
+The simulation settings here will be able to capature the subsonic, high temperature, and high pressure at the end of the combustion chamber as it goes into the nozzle.

 ## References
 ### In-Text Citations